 One of the biggest threats any business or organization faces today is cyber-attack.
 The current defense against cyber attack involves being on the lookout always to anticipate what bad actors may do next.
 To make this possible, security experts must filter through and keep analyzing vast amounts of information that include computer usage at different times, user logins, and activity on system infrastructure.
 Given the determination of cybercriminals, these security measures are always vulnerable to infiltrations as people are unable to keep up with all the data.

 AI, on the other hand, can handle any volume of data quickly, seamlessly and effortlessly on a nonstop basis.
 With the machine learning technology, AI systems can be trained to learn existing patterns and identify any deviation in it and report it in real time.
-Even better, AI can be trained to go a step further and improve its approaches and functions based on data gathered over time – creating an airtight security that cannot be breached.
+Even better, AI can be trained to go a step further and improve its approaches and functions based on data gathered over time - creating airtight security that cannot be breached.

 9. Scene understanding